Schur Q-Polynomials and Kontsevich-Witten Tau Function: Combinatorial identities for constants

-In this subsection, we will prove the following \begin{thm} Let $\Phi(\mu)$ be the function of $\mu$ defined by equation \eqref{eqn:Phi}.
-Then $\Phi(\mu)=0$ for all strict partitions $\mu$.
-Therefore $\tau_{MM}$ satisfies the $L_{-1}$-constraint. \end{thm} {\bf Proof}: Note that if $\mu$ is a strict partition, then for all $A_{\la}$ appeared in the right hand side of equation \eqref{eqn:Phi}, $\la$ can not have two components which add up to $0$.
+In this subsection, we prove the identity $\Phi(\mu)=0$ which was used in the proof of the $L_{-1}$-constraint for $\tau_{MM}$ in section \ref{sec:VirMM}.
+During the proof, we also obtain other non-trivial identities for $A_\la$ in Lemma \ref{lem:Phi2'} and Propositions \ref{prop:Phi2} and \ref{prop:Phi3}.
+The main result of this subsection is the following \begin{thm} Let $\Phi(\mu)$ be the function of $\mu$ defined by equation \eqref{eqn:Phi}.
+Then $\Phi(\mu)=0$ for all strict partitions $\mu$. \end{thm} {\bf Proof}: Note that if $\mu$ is a strict partition, then for all $A_{\la}$ appeared in the right hand side of equation \eqref{eqn:Phi}, $\la$ can not have two components which add up to $0$.
 Therefore $\Phi(\mu)$ is skew symmetric with respect to permutations of $\mu$.
 So to prove $\Phi(\mu)=0$ for a strict partition $\mu$, it is equivalent to prove $\Phi(\nu)=0$ where $\nu$ is a permutation of $\mu$.

 Without loss of generality, we may assume $\mu$ has the standard form

 where $k_i$, $m_i$, $n_i$ are non-negative integers.
 Note that all $k_i$ must be positive if $\mu$ is a permutation of a strict partition, and at most one $k_i$ can be $0$ if $\mu$ is weakly positive.